 Whether you are newly married or starting your second innings, this is no doubt a major life change.
 We understand your responsibilities change and you might be busy settling down with your spouse.
 Updating your Digital Estate Plan might take the back burner.
-But this is also the perfect time to revise your Legacy Contacts, Trusted Contacts and Digital Executor list.
+But this is also the perfect time to revise your Legacy plans and Will, Trusted Contacts, and Digital Executor list.

-A break in a relationship – either legal separation or divorce calls for an update in your Digital Estate Plan.
-For example: you might want to remove your ex-spouse as your social media Legacy Contact or change your Digital Executor.
+A break in a relationship – either legal separation or divorce calls for an update on your Digital Estate Plan.
+For example, you might want to remove your ex-spouse as your social media Legacy Contact or change your Digital Executor.

 Death in the family

-Loss of a loved one can be a devastating feeling.
-From sudden deaths after contracting Covid19 to sudden deaths from post-Covid complications, we have seen a lot of ‘life is uncertain’’ moments in the past two years.
+The loss of a loved one can be a devastating feeling.
+From sudden deaths after contracting Covid19 to sudden deaths from post-Covid complications, we have seen a lot of ‘life is uncertain’ moments in the past two years.

-We prepare a Digital Estate Plan to make sure our family can access and manage our Digital Assets after our demise.
+We prepare a Digital Estate Plan to ensure our family can access and manage our Digital Assets after our demise.
 But what if our Legacy Contact on Facebook or our Digital Executor passes away before us?
 This certainly calls for an update in our Digital Estate Plan.

 Illness or Incapacitation

 We never know what the future beholds.
-We create Estate Plans and Digital Estate Plans to prepare for uncertainty.
+We create Estate Plans and plans for Digital Estates to prepare for uncertainty.
 It is never pleasant to think of our death or illness.
 But what if we are diagnosed with a chronic illness?
 What if the treatment deviates us from managing our Digital Assets?